Company Policies and Standards

 Financial protection through ATOL and ABTOT

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and the Package Travel, Package Holidays and Package Tours Regulations 1992 for Adventure Alternative, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and The Package Travel and Linked Travel Arrangements Regulations 2018 for Adventure Alternative, ATOL number 11342, and in the event of their insolvency, protection is provided for the following:

-- flight inclusive packages, flight only and flight plus sold as a principal under ATOL number 11342.
+- flight inclusive packages, flight only and linked travel arrangements (LTAs) sold as a principal under ABTOT Combined.

-1, 2 3 and 4 provides for a refund in the event you have not yet travelled.
-1, 3 and 4 provides for repatriation.
-Please note that bookings made by customers outside the UK are only protected by ABTOT when purchased directly with Adventure Alternative.
+ABTOT Combined cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made by customers outside the EU are only protected by ABTOT when purchased directly with [member name].